Remorax/Bomberman/README.md

+# README

+A bash-shell game built using Python.
+Have fun!

 1. The game runs frame-by-frame.

 2. The board is a square with walls along the borders and in certain positions of the board.
 There are also 10 bricks, which randomly spawn on the board.